 How to install Eclipse in Ubuntu?

 For most Linux distributions, the Eclipse installer should be available in the distros’ default repositories.
-So you can simply open up the software center and search ‘Eclipse’ and you should have it to install.
+So you can open up the software center and search ‘Eclipse’, and you should have it to install.

-If you are using Linux distro based on Fedora or Arch, then you can use default package manager to install Eclipse.
-For example, Fedora uses dnf package manager or CentOS uses yum or Arch uses pacman.
+If you use a Linux distro based on Fedora or Arch, you can use the default package manager to install Eclipse.
+For example, Fedora uses dnf package manager, or CentOS uses yum, or Arch uses pacman.